survivejs/site/pages/blog/132-redux-form-interview.md

 ---
-title: 'Redux Form - The best way to manage your form state in Redux - Interview with Erik Rasmussen'
+title: "Redux Form - The best way to manage your form state in Redux - Interview with Erik Rasmussen"
 date: 2017-12-11
-headerImage: 'assets/img/crystal.jpg'
+headerImage: "assets/img/crystal.jpg"
-keywords: ['forms', 'interview', 'reactjs', 'redux']
+keywords: ["forms", "interview", "react", "redux"]
 ---

 Forms are a frequent topic in web development as we saw in [the earlier interview about a-plus-forms](/blog/a-plus-interview).
 This time around, I'm interviewing [Erik Rasmussen](https://twitter.com/erikras) about a popular option, Redux Form.